ReconCycle/urdf_from_step/README.md

 ```

-More detailed manuals regarding use conversion from STEP to URDF are provided in [hier](https://github.com/ReconCycle/urdf-from-step-examples/tree/main/documentation/step_to_urdf_conversion).
+More detailed instructions regarding conversion from STEP to URDF are provided in [hier](https://github.com/ReconCycle/urdf-from-step-examples/tree/main/documentation/step_to_urdf_conversion).

-Where also the instruction for URDF visualization are provided [hier](https://github.com/ReconCycle/urdf-from-step-examples/tree/main/documentation/visualization).
+Where also the instructions for URDF visualization are provided [hier](https://github.com/ReconCycle/urdf-from-step-examples/tree/main/documentation/visualization).

 ## References